koreyawashington/crud-mern/server/README.md

 # crud-mern

 # Introduction
 I created a FullStack MERN (MongoDB, Express JS, React, and Node JS) note taking app all while using CRUD (create, read, update, and delete) operations.
-I actually started off my project with a food ordering app but unfortunately I did not know that the tutorial did not include crud operations so
+I actually started off my project with a food ordering app but unfortunately I did not know that the tutorial did not include crud operations so two days into my project I made the wise decision to start over with a new amd more simple project that will meet all of the deliverable requirements to pass y final project for school.

 # Technologies USed
 Visual Studio Code